johnwcowan/pdp8x/fpp.md

 When the FPP starts running,
 instructions are fetched, decoded, and executed as follows:

- * Set FIR to M[FPC].
+ * Set FIR to the 16 least significant bits of M[FPC].

- * Set FIDX, FOPX, FOP, and FOFF registers to the 0x0F00_0000, 0x00F0_0000, 0x0001_F000, and 0x0000_07FF
+ * Set FOP to the 3 most significant bits of FIR.

-   bits of FIR respectively.
+ * Determine the format of the instruction in FIR.
+   If the page bit (bit 0x0800) is 0, this is a base page instruction.

- * Set the 21 most significant bits of FY to the 21 most significant bits of FPC, and the 11 least significant bits of FY to 0.
+   Set FY to FBASE + the 11 least significant bits of IR.
+   Set FG to 0.

+ * If the page bit is 1
+   and the double-word bit (bit 0x0200) is 0, this is a single-word instruction.
+   Set FOPX to the 0x00F0 bits of FIR.
+   Set FIDX to the 0x000F bits of FIR.
+   Set FY to 0.

+ * If the page bit is 1 and the double-word bit is 1, this is a double-word instruction.
+   Set FOPX to the 0x00F0 bits of FIR.
+   Set FIDX to the 0x000F bits of FIR.
+   Set FY to M[FPC+1].
+   Set FPC to FPC + 1, ignoring any overflow.

  * Set FPC to FPC + 1, ignoring any overflow.